egrosdou01/personal-blog/blog/2024-10-19-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 ## Scenario

+DNS issues are wide and can be are caused by many reasons.
+Unfortunately, there is no one-size-fits-all approach when it comes to troubleshooting.
+In our scenario, we started with the virtual machines, ensured routing and DNS work and then moved to the Kubernetes layer.
+The blog post is an attempt to provide readers with troubleshooting ideas about DNS issues.

-We performed a major migration of an environment to a new instance including **new DNS** servers and **domains**.
-We had to test if everything was working with the new setup.
-Everything appeared to work fine apart from synchronising ArgoCD with internal Git repositories.
+**Background**: We performed a major migration to a new instance with **new DNS** servers and **domains**.
+We had to test if everything worked with the new setup.
+Everything appeared fine apart from synchronising **ArgoCD** with internal Git repositories.
 An error from an **internal Kubernetes IP address** on port **53** appeared.
 Weird, right?
 We were confident the underlying virtual machines were using the correct DNS, and the configuration of the DHCP server was updated.

 :::note
-The troubleshooting session took place on an Ubuntu 22.04 environment.
-If you use another operating system, the troubleshooting methodology remains the same.
-The Linux commands will not be relevant.
+The troubleshooting session was performed on an Ubuntu 22.04 environment.
+If another operating system is used, the troubleshooting methodology remains the same.
+The Linux commands will be different.
 :::

 ## Troubleshooting Steps

-### Step 1: Underlying Infrastructure Troubleshooting
+### Step 1: Underlying Infrastructure

 The below steps were performed to double-check the underlying infrastructure.